-Women's participation in JH has been well below the national average over the last 5 FYs, but it has been increasing steadily since FY19.
+Women's participation in JH has always been below the national average, but it has been increasing steadily since FY17.
 It has increased from 39% in FY19 to 43% in FY21.
-Since total PD saw such a huge increase in FY21, women's Persondays actually saw an absolute increase of 234.9 lakhs, a huge jump of 89% Persondays for women from FY20 to FY21.
-This is certainly good news, but the national average of women's participation has hovered around 53% for the past 5 FYs, giving Jharkhand much to work towards.
+Since total Persondays saw such a huge increase in FY21, women's Persondays actually saw an absolute increase of 234.9 lakhs, a huge jump of 89% Persondays for women.
+This is certainly good news,